adhyakhilo/star_demo/README.md

 # star_demo
-this is star_demo for github and git.
+this is star_demo for github and git..